Which city is cheaper, Reykjavik or Amsterdam?

 Both Reykjavik and Amsterdam during the winter are popular places to visit.
 Many travelers come to Amsterdam for the museums, the shopping scene, and the cuisine.
 Furthermore, many visitors come to Reykjavik in the winter for the shopping scene and the cuisine.

 Reykjavik can get quite cold in the winter.
 Be prepared for some very cold days in Amsterdam.
 In the winter, Amsterdam is much warmer than Reykjavik.
-Typically, the winter temperatures in Amsterdam in January are around 2°C (36°F), and Reykjavik is about -0°C (32°F).
+Typically, the winter temperatures in Amsterdam in January average around 2°C (36°F), and Reykjavik averages at about -0°C (32°F).

 In the winter, Amsterdam often gets more sunshine than Reykjavik.
 Amsterdam gets 46 hours of sunny skies this time of year, while Reykjavik receives 27 hours of full sun.